smbeiragh/sanam/README.md

 3. component naming part tells where this variable is used if bounded to a component.

 ## Colors
-Sanam Organize colors in four different categories including pallet colors, gray scale colors, semantic colors and brand colors.
+Sanam Organize colors in four different categories

+1. pallet colors
+2. gray scale colors
+3. semantic colors
+4. brand colors

 Colors are one of types that can go out of control easily, managing number of colors can help reduce styles size.
 To mange colors applying all colors must be done via variables, also using an API like a SASS function can be useful but simplicity in this area can be more useful.
 Sanam suggests simple variables because:

 1. variables are easier to locate and search
 2. variables lets us benefit IDE auto complete

+### colors formatting
-hsl(hue, saturation, lightness) color format is recommended because:
+Sanam promotes use of hsl(hue, saturation, lightness) color format, hsl format is

-1. it's more understandable and meaningful to humans
+1. more understandable and meaningful to humans
-2. it's easier to notice un-intended color changes
+2. easier to notice un-intended color changes in contrast with hex and rgba
+3. easier to compare colors and shades

+### color shades
-sometimes we need to create an extra shade of a defined color which is not pre defined in variable in such cases we can use helper function to apply a custom shade or alpha chanel, but this cases should be minor. if it often happens it may you should re-tune predefined shades or add a few more shades as predefined and don't let number of colors go out of control.
+Sanam suggest to provide a set of shades of every color using semantic names like base, dark and darker and stick to use this pre-defined shades. sometimes we need to create an extra shade of a defined color which is not pre-defined in variable in such cases we can use helper function to apply a custom shade or alpha chanel, but this cases should be minor. if it often happens it may you should re-tune pre-defined shades or add a few more shades as predefined and don't let number of colors go out of control.

 ## Pallet Colors